-- (1) The client provides written authorization permitting the fees to be paid directly from the client's account held by the custodian; - (2) HB provides the custodian the amount of the fee;

-- (3) HB sends to the client an invoice that shows the amount of the fee, the value of the client's assets upon which the fee is based, and the specific manner in which the fee is calculated; - (4) The custodian discloses to the client that it is the client's responsibility to verify the accuracy of the fee calculation and that the custodian has not determined whether the calculation is properly made; and - (5) The custodian sends to the client an account statement that shows all amounts disbursed from the client's account.
+- (1) The client provides written authorization permitting the fees to be paid directly from the client's account held by the custodian; - (2) HB provides the custodian with the amount of the fee; - (3) HB sends to the client an invoice that shows the amount of the fee, the value of the client's assets upon which the fee is based, and the specific manner in which the fee is calculated; - (4) The custodian discloses to the client that it is the client's responsibility to verify the accuracy of the fee calculation, and that the custodian has not determined whether the calculation is properly made; and - (5) The custodian sends to the client an account statement that shows all amounts disbursed from the client's account.

-HB's fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses which shall be incurred by the client.
+HB's fees are exclusive of brokerage commissions, transaction fees, and other costs and expenses which shall be incurred by the client in connection with investing their assets.
 Clients may incur certain charges imposed by custodians, brokers, third party investment managers and other third parties such as margin interest, trade away fees, management fees, custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, other fees and taxes on brokerage accounts and securities transactions, and separate custody fees for maintaining Alternative Investments in taxable or retirement accounts.
-Mutual funds and exchange traded funds also charge internal management fees, which are disclosed in a fund's prospectus.
+Mutual funds, exchange traded funds and private investment funds also charge internal management fees, which are disclosed in the fund's prospectus or offering memorandum.
+Such charges, fees and commissions are exclusive of and in addition to HB's fee.
 We advise each client to read the appropriate prospectus for mutual funds & ETF's in addition to the Operating Agreement and Offering Memorandum of Private Investment Partnerships for a list of expenses.
-Such charges, fees and commissions are exclusive of and in addition to HB's fee, and HB shall not receive any portion of these commissions, fees, and costs.
-Item 12 further describes the factors that HB considers in selecting or recommending brokers for client transactions and determining the reasonableness of their compensation (e.g., commissions).